rey/cookbook/recipes/biryani.md

 ## About

 I grew up with my Dad making this fantastic biryani.
-He always said it wasn't something that you could translate to a list with a bunch of instructions and measurements but this is the recipe he gave me and gave good results.
+He said it wasn't something that could readily translate to a list with a bunch of instructions and measurements but this is the recipe he gave me and it gave good results.

 I imagine I'll tweak this as I make it more myself -- I consider this Mark I.